bugzilla/bugzilla/docs/en/rst/administering/parameters.rst

     Bugzilla offers only a simple way to do this: it can concatenate a suffix to the RADIUS user name to convert it into an email address.
-    You can specify this suffix in the RADIUS_email_suffix parameter.
+    You can specify this suffix in the :param:`RADIUS_email_suffix` parameter.
     If this simple solution does not work for you, you'll probably need to modify
     :file:`Bugzilla/Auth/Verify/RADIUS.pm` to match your